AlexanderND/issues_linker/README.md

 $ ruby -rsecurerandom -e 'puts SecureRandom.hex(20)'
 ```

-The commend should output a random string of 20 characters.
+The command should output a random string of 20 characters.
 Override the default value of secret_gh with it.

+For more info on secret tokens look into "Setting your secret token" on https://developer.github.com/webhooks/securing/

 ## Linking projects.